Lucy Liu: 2010s: Mainstream transition

 In March 2012, she was cast as Joan Watson for Elementary.
 Elementary is an American Sherlock Holmes adaptation, and the role Liu was offered is traditionally played by men.
 She has gained praise for her role as Watson, including three consecutive nominations for the People's Choice Awards for Favorite TV Crime Drama Actress.
 She also has played police officer Jessica Tang on Southland, a television show focusing on the lives of police officers and detectives in Los Angeles, as a recurring guest actor during the fourth season.
 She received the Critics' Choice Television Award for Best Drama Guest Actress for this role.
 Liu's other directorial credits include 6 episodes of Elementary, an episode of Graceland, the episode "Dearly Beloved" of Law & Order: Special Victims Unit, and the second-season premiere of Luke Cage.

 In August 2011, Liu became a narrator for the musical group The Bullitts.
 In 2013, Liu was invited to become a member of the Academy of Motion Picture Arts and Sciences.
 Liu was named Harvard's 2016 Artist of the Year.
 She was awarded the Harvard Foundation's arts medal at the annual Harvard Foundation Award ceremony, during the Cultural Rhythms Festival in Sanders Theatre.
 She is also part of the cast in the post-apocalyptic thriller Future World, directed by James Franco and Bruce Thierry Cheung.
 Her first national museum exhibition was held at the National Museum of Singapore in early 2019 and was titled "Unhomed Belongings."

 In 2019, she played houselite Simone Grove in the first season of the CBS series Why Women Kill.

 2020s: Continued film roles

 In April 2021, Liu was cast as the villainess Kalypso in the superhero film Shazam!
 Fury of the Gods.
 In 2022, she voiced the role of Callisto Mal in the Walt Disney Animation Studios film Strange World.
 In 2024, she starred in Steven Soderbergh's psychological thriller film Presence and Jake Kasdan's Christmas action comedy film Red One.

-In 2025, Liu will star and produce in Rosemead as a mother diagnosed with a terminal illness who has a troubled child.
-It will have its world premiere at the Tribeca Festival in June 2025.
+In 2025, Liu starred in and produced Rosemead as a mother diagnosed with a terminal illness who has a troubled child.
+It had its world premiere at the Tribeca Festival in June 2025.
+Liu will next star and executive produce Superfakes for Peacock.
+In August 2026, Liu joined the executive production team of Reset, an upcoming science fiction film based on a short film of the same name that won the Silver Audience award at the Fantasia International Film Festival in 2026.